NCAIR-FABLAB/Cohort-21-Project/README.md

 - Yoruba
 - Igbo

+### Workflow:
+- **Speech-to-Text**: The system records the user's speech input in Hausa using the microphone.
+The audio is sent to the [Spitch API](https://spi-tch.com/), where it is transcribed into Hausa text.
+- **Translation**: The API translates the transcribed Hausa text into English.
+- **Text-to-Speech**: The translated English text is then converted back into speech, which is played aloud through the speaker.
+The translated text is also displayed on the LCD screen for visual feedback.

 For more detailed information on the API, its features, please refer to the [Spitch API Documentation](https://docs.spi-tch.com/getting-started/welcome).

 ---

 ## 🏁 Conclusion

 The Speech-to-Speech Translator is a functional prototype that facilitates real-time translation from Hausa to English.
 Although it is operational in its first iteration, there is significant potential for future improvements, including expanding language support and enhancing translation accuracy.
 This project demonstrates the feasibility of using accessible hardware to bridge language barriers, with many exciting opportunities for further development.

 ---

 ## 👥 Group Members

 - **Rizama Victor Samuel**  [GitHub: Rizama03](https://github.com/Rizama03)
 - **Ifeoluwa Omole**  [GitHub: andy-ife](https://github.com/andy-ife)
 - **Ahmad Abubakar Sadiq**  [GitHub: Dantama022](https://github.com/Dantama022)
 - **Yero Muhammad Bunuyaminu**  [GitHub: MubarakYero](https://github.com/MubarakYero)
 - **Abdulaziz Ahmad Ibrahim**  [GitHub: Abdul-ahmad](https://github.com/Abdul-ahmad)

+---